 Therefore, austerity measures that are focused on spending cuts alone are highly unlikely to gain momentum because of populist opposition.
 And even if they could be implemented, they would have very limited impact, simply because the size of the global spending spree is so vast.

-It seems that, given the amount of non-negotiable spending areas in the budget and how little impact those cuts would really have, the only way for the government to decrease the budget deficit is by increasing revenue rather than cutting spending.
+It seems that, given the number of non-negotiable spending areas in the budget and how little impact those cuts would really have, the only way for the government to decrease the budget deficit is by increasing revenue rather than cutting spending.
 Paradoxically, this means that, for revenue to increase, government spending needs to increase as well.
 But we’ll cover more of that next month.

 US billionaires have added $637 billion to their wealth during the crisis, according to Business Insider.
 Whilst this is partly attributable to the concentration and acceleration effects of technology, it is equally plausible that the $3 trillion of balance sheet expansion by the Fed in 2020 has worked its way into the equity market, which ends up widening the wealth gap as the wealthiest 10% of US households own 84% of all the equity market.

-The size and scale of the economic bust we just experienced would normally be commensurate with a 50% decline in the equity market and a slow burning recovery in prices.
+The size and scale of the economic bust we just experienced would normally be commensurate with a 50% decline in the equity market and a slow-burning recovery in prices.
 Not this time though.

 This inequality is therefore a prime target for unusual or one-off tax measures, which are being openly discussed in many parts of the world.
 But what are the different tax opportunities being considered?